 Since our inception, most of our resources have been dedicated to our research and development activities, including developing our clinical product candidate tenapanor and developing our proprietary drug discovery and design platform.
-We believe that we will continue to expend substantial resources for the foreseeable future, including costs associated with completing the clinical program for tenapanor for the treatment of hyperphosphatemia in CKD patients on dialysis, research and development, conducting preclinical studies and clinical trials for our other programs, obtaining regulatory approvals, developing and maintaining scalable manufacturing processes for our product candidates and sales and marketing.
+We believe that we will continue to expend substantial resources for the foreseeable future, including costs associated with the preparation and submission of the NDA for, and, if approved, the commercialization of tenapanor for the control of serum phosphorus in CKD patients on dialysis, research and development, conducting preclinical studies and clinical trials for our other programs, obtaining regulatory approvals, developing and maintaining scalable manufacturing processes for our product candidates and sales and marketing.
 Because the outcome of any clinical trial and/or regulatory approval process is highly uncertain, we cannot reasonably estimate the actual amounts necessary to successfully complete the development, regulatory approval process and commercialization or co-promotion of any of our product candidates.
 Our future funding requirements will depend on many factors, including, but not limited to:

-- the progress, timing, scope, results and costs of our clinical trial program evaluating tenapanor for the treatment of hyperphosphatemia in CKD patients on dialysis, and if our clinical program is successful, the submission of an NDA with the FDA to request marketing authorization for tenapanor for the treatment of hyperphosphatemia in CKD patients on dialysis, as well as our decision whether or not to pursue other indications for tenapanor; - · our ability to identify a collaboration partner and negotiate acceptable terms for a collaboration partnership for the commercialization of tenapanor in IBS-C in the United States; - · our ability to successfully commercialize tenapanor, which has been approved by the FDA for the treatment of patients with IBS-C, either alone or with one or more collaboration partners; and, our ability to successfully commercialize tenapanor for the treatment of hyperphosphatemia in CKD patients on dialysis, if approved, either alone or with one or more collaboration partners; - the manufacturing costs of our product candidates, and the availability of one or more suppliers for our product candidates at reasonable costs, both for clinical and commercial supply; - · the selling and marketing costs associated with tenapanor, including the cost and timing of building our sales and marketing capabilities, should we elect to do so; - · our ability to maintain our existing collaboration partnerships and to establish additional collaboration partnerships, in-license/out-license, joint ventures or other similar arrangements and the financial terms of such agreements; - the timing, receipt, and amount of sales of, or royalties on, tenapanor, if any; - · the sales price and the availability of adequate third-party reimbursement for tenapanor, if approved; - the cash requirements of any future acquisitions or discovery of product candidates; - · the number and scope of preclinical and discovery programs that we decide to pursue or initiate, and any clinical trials we decide to pursue for other product candidates;
+· the preparation and submission of an NDA to the FDA to request marketing authorization for tenapanor for the control of serum phosphorus in CKD patients on dialysis;

-- the time and cost necessary to respond to technological and market developments; - the costs of filing, prosecuting, maintaining, defending and enforcing any patent claims and other intellectual property rights, including litigation costs and the outcome of such litigation, including costs of defending any claims of infringement brought by others in connection with the development, manufacture or commercialization of tenapanor or any of our product candidates; and - · the payment of interest and principal related to our loan and security agreement entered into with Solar Capital Ltd. and Western Alliance Bank during May 2018.
+- · our ability to identify a collaboration partner and negotiate acceptable terms for a collaboration partnership for the commercialization of tenapanor in IBS-C in the United States; - our ability to successfully commercialize tenapanor, which has been approved by the FDA for the treatment of IBS-C in adults, with one or more collaboration partners; and, our ability to successfully commercialize tenapanor for the control of serum phosphorus in CKD patients on dialysis, if approved, either alone or with one or more collaboration partners; - · the manufacturing costs of our product candidates, and the availability of one or more suppliers for our product candidates at reasonable costs, both for clinical and commercial supply; - · the selling and marketing costs associated with tenapanor, including the cost and timing of building our sales and marketing capabilities; - · our ability to maintain our existing collaboration partnerships and to establish additional collaboration partnerships, in-license/out-license, joint ventures or other similar arrangements and the financial terms of such agreements; - · the timing, receipt, and amount of sales of, or royalties on, tenapanor, if any; - the sales price and the availability of adequate third-party reimbursement for tenapanor, if approved; - the cash requirements of any future acquisitions or discovery of product candidates; - the number and scope of preclinical and discovery programs that we decide to pursue or initiate, and any clinical trials we decide to pursue for other product candidates, including RDX013; - the time and cost necessary to respond to technological and market developments; - the costs of filing, prosecuting, maintaining, defending and enforcing any patent claims and other intellectual property rights, including litigation costs and the outcome of such litigation, including costs of defending any claims of infringement brought by others in connection with the development, manufacture or commercialization of tenapanor or any of our product candidates; and - the payment of interest and principal related to our loan and security agreement entered into with Solar Capital Ltd. and Western Alliance Bank during May 2018.